NaamaKessler/PerceptualComputingProj/README.md

 ![alt text](READMEImages/BumbleBeatInAction.PNG "BumbleBeat in action")

-The pose detection itself is preformed by TensorFlow's PoseNet library ([see here](https://www.tensorflow.org/lite/models/pose_estimation/overview))
+The pose detection itself is preformed by TensorFlow's PoseNet library ([poseNet](https://www.tensorflow.org/lite/models/pose_estimation/overview)) and we drew animations using the p5.js library ([p5.js](https://p5js.org/)).
 We also used Youtube's API in order to load a few example songs.